rjbettis/find-a-criterion/README.md

 ## Project Description

-I made this project with the intention to sharpen my styling skills and data retrieval skills.
+I made this react application with the intention to sharpen my styling skills and data retrieval skills.
 I attempted to make as close to a 1:1 recreation of the "Explore" section on the old criterion.com website.
-This section of the website was nuked when they redesigned everything so there is now way to browse through it unless you use archive.org.
+This section of the website was nuked when they redesigned everything so there is no way to browse through it unless you use archive.org.
 I had always missed browsing through it, so I figured I would kill two birds with one stone.

 ### Technologies Utilized